industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ## Creating Asset Model

-To make use of the full functionality of IIH your OPC UA model has to be mapped to an **Asset Model**.
+To make use of the full functionality of IIH, your OPC UA model has to be mapped to an **Asset Model**.
 This is the data model structure which is used by several apps like Perfomance Insight or Energy Manager.

 1. Select **Asset Model** in the right editor window and create a new asset
 ![AddParentAsset](graphics/AddParentAsset.png)